David Jeffrey

-David Jeffrey (born 28 October 1962) is a Northern Irish former football player and manager.
-He managed Linfield between 1997 and 2014 and Ballymena United from 2016 to 2023.
+David Jeffrey (born 28 October 1962) is a Northern Irish former football player and current manager of NIFL Premiership side Portadown.

+Jeffrey previously managed Linfield between 1997 and 2014 and Ballymena United from 2016 to 2023.
 Jeffrey began his professional playing career with Linfield, following a spell in the Manchester United youth team, and also played for Ards and Larne.

 Personal life

 Born in Newtownards, Jeffrey attended Dundonald High School and Sullivan Upper School.
-He lives in Glengormley, and has a career in social work alongside his management career.
-He has two sons, Gareth and Thomas, and is a member of both the Orange Order and a flute band.
+He lives in Glengormley and has a career in social work alongside his management career.
+He has two sons, Gareth and Thomas, and is a member of both the Orange Order and Ballykeel Conservative Flute Band based in Holywood, County Down.
 He cites his parents as the biggest inspiration in his life.

 Jeffrey is a Christian.
 In an interview with the Belfast Telegraph in 2020, he described himself as having "an unapologetic and unashamed very strong faith in God".

 Playing career

-Jeffrey began his football career as a schoolboy with Manchester United, but never played in the first team.
+Jeffrey began his football career as a schoolboy with Manchester United but never played in the first team.
 He joined Linfield in the summer of 1982.
 He played for Linfield for ten years and was club captain for much of that time.
 Jeffrey scored the crucial away goal against Shamrock Rovers in the 1984–85 European Cup.
 He left Windsor Park for his hometown club, Ards, in the summer of 1992, reuniting him with former boss Roy Coyle, and in February 1995 joined Larne as player-coach.